 Think of two children you know.
 Now describe those two children, their attributes, interests, personality and happiness.
 In your head you are slowly building a profile of the strengths and positives of that child.
 The characteristics that make them as a whole.
 You might be thinking of future careers they may enjoy.
 These are probably… Continue reading Not Just a Number: Data, labels, and SEN

 Everything about our classroom is a decision we have made, if the desks are set up a certain way it is either because we put them like that or we decided (consciously or unconsciously) that they were fine as we found them.

+The power of Storytelling.
 I am a great fan of the power of storytelling in learning, it is enjoyable, fun, can be used to deliver messages or reinforce concepts or expected behaviours.
-My Mum owns a children’s bookshop in Herne Bay (Click Here for Site) and leads storytelling sessions in local schools.
-So I am just following in her […]
+My Mum owns a children's bookshop in Herne Bay (Click Here for Site) and leads storytelling sessions in local schools.
+So I am… Continue reading Storytelling, Immersion and SEN

 This post is too share a couple of videos asked for during the twitter chat #teacher5adaychat.
 The Makaton for Pineapple and Turtle!
 Not the most useful but my favorite signs.

+Leadership and Developing Teams Written for my NPQML: Project example here.
 If we acknowledge the validity of the Leithwood et al statement “school leadership is second only to classroom teaching as an influence on pupil learning.”
-And that the aim of any school is to improve teaching and learning, then supporting teachers has to be the key leadership behaviour.
-It is the view of school and […]
+And that the aim of any school is to improve teaching and learning, then supporting teachers has to be… Continue reading Thoughts on Developing Teams: NPQML

 A big thanks to my team and students for helping make our "Black Eclipse" backdrop to pirate week.
 Our cannon!